vamshireddy/Mighty-Conference/README.md

 #### Interaction between client and server ####

+* Client and Server Agree on the format for the length string.
+It is defined in the json_utilities in the authentication_feature branch of the project.
+Its usually 16 bytes.

+* Client can use this function and supply the string to be sent, it will calculate the length and make a json string and gives it to you, now the given json string is sent first( as it contains length ) and then your string

 1. Client initiates a socket connection
 2. Client gets the socket descriptor to connect to server
 3. Client will send user name in this format